 Insulin Has A Bad Reputation

 There are lots of reasons why a diabetic might take insulin.
-For me, I was having bad reactions to pills, so even though the pills were lowering my blood sugar numbers, they were making me feel too sick to function.
+In my case, I was having bad reactions to pills, so even though the pills were lowering my blood sugar numbers, they were making me feel too sick to function.

 Another reason why someone might have to take insulin for their diabetes is pregnancy and gestational diabetes.
 Insulin is safer for a pregnant woman and her baby than pills, so there are many reasons why someone might be put on insulin.

 There's nothing wrong with taking insulin.
-In fact, there are lots of benefits of it.
+In fact, there are lots of benefits to it.